jennypenfield/holy-grail-layout/README.md

-# HTML and CSS for a basic holy-grail layout
+# HTML and CSS/Flexbox for a Basic Holy Grail Layout

 [view on gh-pages](https://jennypenfield.github.io/holy-grail-layout/)